TurboGears/tg2docs/docs/main/CommandLine.rst

 ==================================

-Please note that not all ``paster`` commands are expected to work with a TG2 project.
+Please note that not all ``paster`` commands are expected to work with a TurboGears |version| project.
 However, if you experience an error using paster we encourage you to report it.
-Below is a list of the most important commands you will use in your journey in the world of TG2.
+Below is a list of the most important commands you will use in your journey in the world of TurboGears |version|.
 Be sure to run ``paster help`` on each of them to get all the possible command line switches.

 ====================================  ===========================================